Why do we do so many songs with movements, especially for young learners? It doesn’t seem connected, but we keep...Read More

 Students in the bilingual program have the advantage of following the Canadian curriculum while improving their language skills in French or Mandarin.
 This represents over 80 minutes per day of instruction, or about 40% of instruction time, which is why our students improve their language skills very quickly.

-Our French Bilingual Program was recently recognized and awarded the LabelFrancÉducation seal by the French Government for outstanding education in French.
-Read more about this prestigious award here.
+Our French Bilingual Program was awarded the LabelFrancÉducation seal by the French Ministry of Foreign Affairs.

-Students from Grade 1 (6 years old) and up who demonstrate an interest and aptitude in learning French or Mandarin are eligible for the program.
+Students entering Senior Kindergarten (SK) and Grade 1 (6 years old) and up who demonstrate an interest and aptitude in learning French or Mandarin are eligible for the program.

-If students wish to enrol in one of our bilingual programs, our qualified instructors will conduct a quick assessment of the child’s language level and assess whether the bilingual program would be suitable for them.
+For students above Grade 1, if students wish to enroll in one of our programs, our qualified instructors will conduct a quick assessment of the child’s language level and assess whether the bilingual program would be suitable for them.

 We keep our classes small, allowing our teachers to focus on French or Mandarin as a meta-cognitive tool, not only as a communicative and linguistic tool.
 We encourage learning through discovery and projects while using state-of-the-art teaching tools (inverted classroom, laptops, tablets and interactive whiteboards).